qdm12/ddns-updater/README.md

 # Lightweight universal DDNS Updater with Docker and web UI

-*Light container updating DNS A records periodically for GoDaddy, Namecheap, Cloudflare, Dreamhost, NoIP, DNSPod and DuckDNS*
+*Light container updating DNS A records periodically for GoDaddy, Namecheap, Cloudflare, Dreamhost, NoIP, DNSPod, Infomaniak and DuckDNS*

 **SQLite migration support will be removed on 1 April 2020, so be sure to update your image before that**